SydneyMW/171Project/README.md

 X_train_mm = scaler.fit_transform(X_train)
 X_test_mm = scaler.fit_transform(X_test)
 ```
-This processing, imputing, splitting, and scaling is performed in the [preprocessing notebook](./3_preprocess_logreg_neuralnet.ipynb) prior to model development.
+This processing, imputing, splitting, and scaling is performed in the [preprocess_logreg_neuralnet notebook](./3_preprocess_logreg_neuralnet.ipynb) prior to model development.

 ### 3. Data Exploration &mdash; Visualizing data
 The next step is to get to know the shape of the data, the statistical attributes of each feature, and its distribution.
 In order to do that, visual analysis can be conducted with the use of a pairplot and correlation matrix in the [data_exploration notebook](./2_data_exploration.ipynb).